 Privacy Policy

 Venables Bell + Partners LLC is an independent advertising agency specializing in integrated marketing campaigns, brand strategy, creative development, and media planning across various media.
-This Privacy Policy applies to Venables Bell + Partners LLC (referred to herein as “Venables,” We,” or “our”) and governs our practices regarding the collection, use and disclosure of personal information that we collect offline and online, including via our website at https://www.venablesbell.com (the “Website”), by email, marketing communications, social media, mail, telephone, or other methods.
-We may update this Privacy Policy from time to time, as specified in the “Changes to This Privacy Policy” section below.
+This Privacy Policy (the “Policy”) applies to Venables Bell + Partners LLC (referred to herein as “Venables,” We,” or “our”) and governs our practices regarding the collection, use and disclosure of personal information that we collect offline and online, including via our website at https://www.venablesbell.com (the “Website”), by email, marketing communications, social media, mail, telephone, or other methods.
+When we refer to “you” or “your,” we mean the person accessing our Website or services and/or providing information in connection with our Website or services.
+If the person accessing our Website or services does so on behalf of, or for the purposes of, another person, including a business or other organization, “you” or “your” also means that other person, including a business organization.
+We may update this Policy from time to time, as specified in the “Change of Policy” section below.

-If you are a California or Texas resident, please the following sections of this Policy:
+If you are a California, Nebraska, or Texas resident, please the following sections of this Policy:

 Your Consent